-As described in Notes 3d, 12 and 19, BioLineRx completed financing transactions in which it issued ADSs and warrants to purchase additional ADSs.
+As described in Notes 3d and 11, the Company completed financing transactions in which it issued ADSs and warrants to purchase additional ADSs.
 The fair value of the warrants, which are not traded on an active market, is determined by using valuation techniques.
 These valuation techniques maximize the use of observable market data where it is available and rely as little as possible on entity specific estimates.